 I qualified for a scholarship, what happens next?

-Scholarship funds will be assigned to Autumn, Winter, and Spring quarters.
+Scholarship funds will be assigned to Autumn, Winter, and/or Spring quarters.
 The scholarship will be added under “Resources” on your financial aid page on MyUW.

 All funds, including loans and scholarships, are processed through your student aid account on MyUW.
 Tuition and fees are always covered first and any remaining funds are sent to you via direct deposit as a lump sum.
 If scholarship funds are used to repay loans within the quarter it is disbursed, it is as if you never received that loan amount.
 You will not be charged interest or origination fees.

 Certain scholarships require thank-you notes to be sent to the donor.
-The UW Advancement Office will contact students needing to write thank you notes after October 1.
-Students need to send these to their donors as soon as possible after receiving the information from UW Advancement.
+The UW Advancement Office will contact students needing to write thank you note.
+Students need to send these to their donors as soon as possible.
+Scholarship funds may be held until thank you letters are received.

 SOM Scholarship FAQs